 The average American spends 40 minutes/day on Facebook, so it is definitely an integrated part of our lives.
 Not only is the marketplace there right before our eyes, Facebook’s well-lubricated analytics-machinery makes it even more sticky, showing us the unique items we are likely to be interested in.
 A quick survey in the office makes it pretty clear that many people have almost totally scrapped email and sms in favor of the Facebook chat for private communication.
 This also makes it a natural channel when discussing a deal.

-All this really highlights the importance of a seamless shopping experience, all the way from browsing, posting, communicating, paying and delivering goods.
+All this highlights the importance of a seamless shopping experience, from browsing, posting, communicating, paying and delivering goods.
 A really good mobile app is an obvious necessity, and features like push notifications could help the app become a more integrated part of the user’s digital life.

 Take Advantage of Facebook to Build a Sense of Trust

 The sensation of transparency and “almost knowing who you’re dealing with” that Facebook gives its users is hard to replicate.
 The good news is that you don’t have to.
 There are many ways of leveraging Facebook, Google and other social networks to your benefit.
 Airbnb is for example very good at giving “faces” to its users, by publicly showing the number of Facebook friends on their profiles.
-Consider using Facebook or Google logins, and show that the profiles are actually validated.
+Consider using Facebook or Google logins to show that the profiles are validated.

 Keep Building on Your Strengths